101 Cooking For Two

 Pro Tips:

-1. Use low-sodium soy sauce for lower sodium.
+1. Use low-sodium soy sauce to reduce sodium intake.

-3. If you add vegetables to the crock pot, you will also need to increase the crock pot size and increase the sauce.
+3. If adding vegetables, increase both the crock pot size and the sauce.

 Your Own Private Notes